What Is COI Tracking Software in Property Management?

 Instead of tracking documents after vendors are active, it enforces requirements before vendors are allowed into the network and throughout their lifecycle.
 This approach relies on vendor lifecycle control to determine whether vendors are eligible to work and remain active across the portfolio.

 Platforms like NetVendor are designed to support this approach by combining pre-approval controls with continuous compliance enforcement across the portfolio.
+Requirements are configured by owner, property, and vendor type, set once at HQ and enforced automatically everywhere else, so the front line never has to interpret a compliance rule.

 How NetVendor Applies Compliance-Led Vendor Management

-NetVendor supports Compliance-Led Vendor Management by combining AI-driven document processing with licensed compliance experts to enforce vendor eligibility before work begins.
+NetVendor supports Compliance-Led Vendor Management by combining AI-driven document processing with human compliance experts to enforce vendor eligibility before work begins, not after.
+NetVendor also contacts each vendor's insurance agent directly, so vendors don't chase their own documentation, and provides live support in English and Spanish so language is never a barrier to getting compliant.

 This approach reduces time to compliance while eliminating the conditions that allow uninsured vendors to operate.